safe-acid/TeamTalk5-RadioLink/README.md

 * Python 3.11 or later

 ### Installation
-* Install/download all python requirements from requirements.txt along with TeamTalk SDK using the command;
+* Install/download all python requirements from requirements.txt along with TeamTalk SDK using the command

 python setup.py
 ### Preparation before start
 * Define Audio Device ID by running the command;